 About Hallmarq Veterinary Imaging

-Hallmarq is an award-winning global leader in innovative animal specific diagnostic imaging solutions.
-The company was co-founded 20 years ago by horse-owner Dr Nick Bolas who wanted to develop a diagnostic imaging system that would assist vets to accurately diagnose a horse’s injury.
+Hallmarq is an award-winning global leader in innovative animal-specific diagnostic imaging solutions.
+The company was co-founded 20 years ago by horse-owner Dr Nick Bolas who wanted to develop a diagnostic imaging system that would assist vets in accurately diagnosing equine lameness.
 He and a team of imaging experts, many of whom remain with the company to this day, worked with local vets in the South-East of the UK, to develop the world’s first Standing MRI system for horses.
-Since then, Hallmarq has continued to improve equine MRI technology and has also gone on to develop a vet-specific, small animal MRI system, using expertise from across the company.
+Since then, Hallmarq has continued to improve equine MRI technology and has also gone on to develop a vet-specific,1.5T small animal MRI system, using expertise from across the company.

 As industry specialists, they focus on providing safe, convenient, and affordable advanced imaging for practising vets worldwide.
 With a shared passion for improving animal health, they have partnered with our customers since 2000 to support over 250,000 equine scans in 24 countries.
 Their exclusive dedication to the industry, and the exceptional support they provide to their customers, has resulted in increased access to advanced imaging systems for equine and small animal practices around the globe.
 Hallmarq Veterinary Imaging Ltd has offices in the U.K. and North America.